Thodoris-el/Connectly-Project/README.md

 ##### Usage of the Conversation Entity

 Each customer has a unique conversation.
+The type of the conversation shows to what the template of the conversation should be.
 The satge of the conversation guides us to the type of message we will send.
 There are three  stages:

+- The
 - *None*: We wait for the trigger word.
 - *Buy*: We heard the trigger word and asked for verification.
 - *Review*: We get Yes in the verification, we send the review and we wait for the user to send it back to us.